illinois-impact/ece408_project/readme.md

     * why you thought the approach would be fruitful
     * the effect of the optimization. was it fruitful, and why or why not.
 Use `nsys` and `nv-nsight-cu` to justify your explanation.
     * Any external references used during identification or development of the optimization
-    * How  your team organized and divided up this work.
 2. **References** (as needed)
 3. **(Optional) Suggestions for Improving Next Year**